Crippled Black Phoenix: History

 A new phase of CBP started in 2014 with the arrival of Swedish guitarist/vocalist Daniel Anghede: a voice that Greaves confessed to have always wanted to work with, at the point he was supposed to be on the debut album of the band.
 As a parallel project, female singer Belinda Kordic and Greaves formed the duo Se Delan.
 A second project involving Greaves and Kordic was called World War, later Johnny The Boy.
 Another major change of CBP's path happened in 2019, when Daniel Anghede left the band after six years and a prolific run of four studio albums and extensive touring.
 He later announced a project ("Venus Principle"), a sort of CBP spin-off, with other former bandmates.

 Greaves announced in the summer of 2020 the start of a new era of the band, continuing temporarily with a main core of 4 members while in search of a new co-singer, with a more prominent role for Kordic.
 A brand new album, Ellengæst was released October 2020, featuring several guest vocalists.
 Metal Hammer named it as the 43rd best metal album of 2020.
 Swedish Joel Segerstedt is announced as new co-singer and rhythm guitarist at the end of April, 2021.
 His first recording with the band was the single "Painful Reminder/Dead Is Dead.
 In April 2022, Crippled Black Phoenix announced a new full length album, Banefyre, and their first European Tour after the Covid-19 pandemic.
-In November 2024 the band celebrated 20 years of music with a double album, The Wolf Changes Its Fur But Not Its Nature & Horrific Honorifics Number Two(2), which contained new versions of old material and covers that inspired the collective through the years.
+With Segerstedt soon gone, in November 2024 the band celebrated 20 years of music with a double album, The Wolf Changes Its Fur But Not Its Nature & Horrific Honorifics Number Two(2), which contained new versions of old material and covers that inspired the collective through the years.
+Male vocalist/guitarist is found in Justin Storms, but also old time collaborator Ryan Patterson guests on many songs of this era.

+End January, 2026 Crippled Black Phoenix launches "Ravenettes", first single of new album Sceaduhelm, due later in the year.